bhavishyasingla1/drone_detection_webapp/README.md

 - Flask (for the web framework)
 - OpenCV (for computer vision)
 - HTML/CSS/JavaScript (for the front end)
-- TensorFlow/Keras (for machine learning models, if applicable)

 ## Installation
 To set up the project locally, follow these steps: